conlpate/dsc-phase-3-project/README.md

 ### Steps

-1. Import necessary datasets (*Washington Post* and U.S. regions)
+1. Import necessary datasets (*Washington Post* and U.S. Regions)
 2. Clean and scrub
 3. Explore the data
 4. Visualize and analyze relevant mental illness variables
 5. Build and compare models
-6. Tune Best Performing Models
+6. Present model and recommendations

 ### Questions, Analysis, and Visualizations